Thinking about thought leadership

 The advice I heard at Mirren wasn't bad so much as it was standard.
 Write a blog.
 Use SEO keywords.
 Use LinkedIn.
 Have a presence on Twitter.

-I actually saw some other article posted recently by FuelLines, an agency business development consultancy on "How to Use Hashtags for Agency New Business."
+I actually saw some other article posted recently by FuelLines, an agency business development consultancy on ""

 This inane advice reflects the problem with a standard-bag-of-tricks approach to content marketing.
 I can promise you that whoever wrote that certainly does not believe that hashtags are the secret to new business success.
 What they do believe, however, is that they need to produce content every other week so they have SEO juice and they have stuff to tweet everyday.